top of page

 Jaime Koppel Image for CJSF Website.jpg

-Jaime T. Koppel
+Jaime T. Koppel (She/Her)

 Deputy Director of Programs

 A self-identified policy wonk, Jaime is also a steadfast believer in the fundamental importance of centering community organizers’ expertise as we journey towards education justice and the schools our children deserve.
 Before CJSF, Jaime was a Senior Fellow at the U.S. Department of Justice in the Office of Juvenile Justice and Delinquency Prevention (OJJDP), where she worked across federal agencies and with external partners towards eliminating punitive school discipline and increasing positive school climate.
 Prior to her time at the DOJ, Jaime served as the Director of Youth & Education Justice at the Children's Defense Fund - New York (CDF-NY), working with community organizers and advocates on efforts most aptly summed up as “seeking to decriminalize childhood” for youth of color.
-Jaime also served as Chief of Staff for the Executive Deputy Commissioner of New York City's Administration for Children's Services, an experience that cemented her belief in the importance of empowering families to imagine and create their own solutions.
-While living in Honduras from 2001 - 2003, Jaime founded Bilingual Education for Central America (BECA), a nonprofit working directly with financially disadvantaged families in Honduras to provide high-quality bilingual education.
-Jaime now serves as BECA’s Board Chair.

 Jaime has a B.A. from Hamilton College and a Master of Public Administration from Columbia University’s School of International and Public Affairs (SIPA) from which she was awarded the Harvey Picker Prize for Public Service.
 She does this work because all children deserve to be seen, to be safe, and to be loved by school staff and curriculum that reflect them, their history, and their brilliant potential.

-Marianna Islam
+Marianna Islam (She/They)

 Director of Movement Partnerships

-Marianna Islam (she/they) is a spiritual abolitionist, caretaker, circle keeper and poet who works at the intersection of philanthropy and grassroots movements for social change.
+Marianna is a healing practitioner, circle keeper and poet who works at the intersection of philanthropy and grassroots movements for social change.
 Marianna brings over two decades of experience in the philanthropic sector as a strategist, a racial justice organizer, and a youth worker with proven experience expanding solidarity efforts.
-Marianna's love and purpose grows from a practice of embodiment and deep remembering and her medicine is interacting with the essence of what wants to be known.
-Facilitating learning communities and anchoring integrated spaces for transformative change, community healing, and personal and collective power building has been a long-standing thread in Marianna’s work.

 Prior to joining CJSF, Marianna served as the Director of Programs and Advocacy at the Schott Foundation for Public Education, Associate Project Director of the Robert Wood Johnson Roadmaps to Health National Grants Program at Community Catalyst and Vice President of Community Impact at United Way of Central Massachusetts.
-Marianna raises her two children in central Massachusetts on Nipmuc and Black liberator lands where she remains active, helping to support and be guided by the next generation of leaders.
+Marianna raised her two children in central Massachusetts on Nipmuc and Black liberator land where she remains active, helping to support and be guided by the next generation of leaders.

 9DE38904-ADFC-4879-AC61-7138AA68E3E9 (2).jpeg

-Jose De Jesus Santacruz
+Jose De Jesus Santacruz (They/Them/Elle)

 Programs Curator

 Jose (they/them) comes from an organizing background, firmly rooted in the belief that philanthropy must center and take direction from the most directly impacted Black and brown communities.
 They are currently based on Unceded Ohlone Land, also known as oakland, california, and have worked to mobilize resources through their work with multiple nonprofits in Oakland and most recently with Borealis Philanthropy, a philanthropic intermediary, with the Spark Justice Fund and Communities Transforming Policing Fund, working to center formerly incarcerated and directly impacted folks in resourcing long-term visions of community safety across the country that do not rely on policing or incarceration, but rather on fruitful systems with plentiful resources and opportunities.
-They helped dream up and actualize the Communities Transforming Policing Fund's first Participatory Grantmaking process and look forward to building more innovative community-centric systems focusing on care and rest.
-They enjoy a great cup of coffee and reveling in the beauty of nature during their free time.

 Kim Ellis_edited.jpg

-Kimberly Ellis
+Kimberly Ellis (She/Her)

 Programs & Operations Curator